 - Foster and promote modernization of existing laws, regulations, administrative procedures, inspection and analytical techniques in consumer and public health protection.

-- Cooperate with the Association of Food and Drug Officials and other organizations having similar objectives.
+- Cooperate with the Association of Food and Drug Officials (AFDO) and other organizations having similar objectives.

 - Encourage and promote improved communications between and among consumer, enforcement, and related producer and industry groups.

 - To sponsor a scholarship fund for students pursuing undergraduate or graduate education in a food or drug related field.

 This Association is a public benefit association that shall be organized and operated at all times exclusively for religious, charitable, scientific, literary, educational and other purposes described in Section 501(c)(3) of the Internal Revenue Code of 1986 (the Code) or corresponding provisions of any subsequent federal tax laws.
 Neither the members of the Executive Board nor officers nor members shall have the power or authority to do any act that will prevent the Association from being an organization described in Section 501(c)(3) of the Code or corresponding provisions of any subsequent federal tax laws.

 There shall be five (5) categories of membership in the Association: Regulatory, Academic, Associate, Alumni and Life.
 Members of the Association shall advocate the promotion or enforcement of federal, provincial, state, or local food, drug, cosmetic, device, environmental, public health and consumer protection laws, ordinances, or regulations in the states of Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, and the territory of Puerto Rico.